 Levels of Advising

-We now offer five levels of advising, each addressing a slightly different, but overlapping set of issues.
+We now offer six levels of advising, each addressing a slightly different, but overlapping set of issues.
 Our office staff is very knowledgeable and can help you find the right sources of advising for you.

 Our Website: We use our website to communicate with our majors about all things related to the experience as a psychology major.
 Here you can find information about deadlines, updates about courses, modifications to the major, and educational opportunities that are available to you as a psychology student.
 Please visit our website often to access the latest information.